 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
-However, material weaknesses may exist that have not been identified.
+We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses or significant deficiencies, as defined above.
+However, material weaknesses or significant deficiencies may exist that have not been identified.